 BUT here’s where the story gets even worse.
 I was using my fave Pacsafe backpack!
 The one that clips the zippers so they can’t be easily undone by thieves and pick-pockets.
 Ugh!!
 So where did I go wrong?
 Well, I had just grabbed food, got lazy and figured, “Oh, I’m only two blocks from home” so didn’t bother re-latching the zippers.
-Big mistake.
-HUGE.
-Because I know with 100% certainty that it wouldn’t have happened if I’d actually used the backpack the way it was supposed to be used.
-A massive “user error” example of the biggest kind.
+Big BIG mistake.

 Thankfully, due to the generosity of new Lisbon friends and my mom (who wired me money), I only got thrown off kilter for about 24 hours.
 I’m aware it could’ve been much worse.
 Knock on wood.

 We’re gonna move on to this delicious salad (promise), but I just have one final point I’d like to make.
 It’s so so so imperative that should a horrible situation like this happen to you in a foreign country, you must stay positive and please don’t let it sway your judgement of the country.
-Portugal has been ah-ma-zing, I totally heart Lisbon….and I’m sure as heck not gonna let one crappy thief spoil all the beautiful memories I’ve made.
+Portugal has been ah-ma-zing and I adore Lisbon….so I’m sure as heck not gonna let one crappy thief spoil all the beautiful memories I’ve made.

 Now here’s the funny thing about this salad and timing.
 I made this recipe before I left, but I’ve been having salmon salads like crazy over here.
-Fish is of course abundant in Lisbon and salmon salads have been my “in between” to break up the cod dishes and grilled sardine meals.
-I’m sure I’ll post a few photos on Instagram soon!
+Fish is abundant in Lisbon and salmon salads have been my “in between” to break up the cod dishes and grilled sardine meals.
+I’m sure I’ll post a few photos on Instagram soon.

 Oh, did I mention that it’s been super easy to eat real, wholesome, gluten-free meals in Portugal?
 Once I return home, I’ll be posting a Lisbon City Guide with all my recommended spots, so keep your eyes peeled.

 In the meantime, enjoy this delicious salmon asparagus salad.
 Tomorrow, I’m off on a day-trip to Sintra (which, I’m sure I’ll be Snapchatting) – and during which my backpack will be 100% fully latched.
 Guaranteed!